soemyatmin/public-chat-app-flutter/README.md

->This is a The App Brewery's Flutter Development Course, for more information please see the original course [Here](https://www.udemy.com/course/flutter-bootcamp-with-dart/).
+>This is a The App Brewery's Flutter Development Course from Udemy, for more information please see the original course [Here](https://www.udemy.com/course/flutter-bootcamp-with-dart/).